ArcaneEngineer/ECS-tutorials/part5.md

 }
 ```

-We also need a way to denote how much damage a bullet can do, and of what type the charge is (incendiary or armour-penetrating).
-This will help with our game logic when a bullet hits.
+Let's also create a way to say damage a bullet can do, and of what type the charge is (incendiary or armour-penetrating).
+This will help with our game logic when a bullet hits, which we'll handle in a future part of this series.

+For now, in fact we just want a valid prototype that differentiates a bullet from a tank:

 ```
 const payloadPrototype =